-Goldgroup is a Canadian-based gold production, development, and exploration company with a portfolio of projects in Mexico and Ecuador, including its 100% owned Cerro Prieto project in the state of Sonora, a 50% interest in DynaResource de Mexico, SA de C.V., which owns 100% of the high grade gold exploration project San José de Gracia located in the state of Sinaloa and a 35% ownership in the El Mozo project in Ecuador.
+Goldgroup is a Canadian-based gold production, development, and exploration company with a portfolio of projects in Mexico and Ecuador, including its 100% owned Cerro Prieto project in the state of Sonora and a 50% interest in DynaResource de Mexico, SA de C.V., which owns 100% of the high grade gold exploration project San José de Gracia located in the state of Sinaloa.
 The Company is listed on the Toronto Stock Exchange ("TSX") under the symbol "GGA" and on the Over-The-Counter ("OTC") market under the symbol "GGAZF".